FAQ's

 Please help me keep the Naysayer at bay!
 I have left lots of cork mats to place hot pans on, and if you can dry off any excess water around the sink, I will remain both victorious, and grateful!

-Simple answer is to read the instructions.
+The simple answer is to read the instructions.
 Everything you need to know is there, but in a nutshell you will have to nurture the fire, by standing over it or near it for the first 30-40 mins.
-If you don't nurture it and feed it with new logs and make sure it is roaring then it will not heat the water.
-Please don't light until the hot tub is full and please don't empty until the next day when it has cooled.
+Consider it a labour of love.
+If you don't nurture it and feed it with new logs every 20 mins and make sure it is roaring then it will not heat the water.
+Please don't light until the hot tub is full and please don't empty until the next day when it has cooled or leave it for us to empty.

 If you’re particularly grubby after a hard day slogging around the bogs of Jura, a good idea is to take a shower before using the hot tub.
 This preserves the water for your next use and prevents the build up from clogging the pipes.